-- Post-ovulatory stress
+- Post-ovulatory stress.

-- Egg retention
+- Egg retention.

-- Impacted oviducts
+- Impacted oviducts.

 Rapid or Labored Breathing

-Hens with egg binding find it difficult to breathe and either breathe too rapidly or too slowly.
-You may notice a “panting” respiratory rate or your parrot may look like it’s barely breathing at all.
-Dystocia affects all birds differently, but any breathing changes are a cause for concern.
+You may hear a panting respiratory rate, or the parrot may appear to be barely breathing.
+Dystocia affects all birds differently, but breathing changes are always cause for concern.

-Sitting On Cage Floor
+Sitting On The Cage Floor

-An impacted egg exerts pressure on the spine, but it also affects the nerves, leaving affected parrots unable to move their legs.
-This is another reason you’ll find your bird sitting on its cage floor.
+An impacted egg exerts pressure on the spine and affects the nerves, leaving affected parrots unable to move their legs.
+This is often why you’ll find a parrot sitting on the cage floor.

 Loss of Appetite

-What Causes Egg Binding in Parrots?
+Causes of Egg Binding in Parrots

-- Thin-shelled eggs
+- Thin-shelled eggs.

-- Cessation of egg-laying
+- Cessation of egg-laying.

-- Cloacal prolapse
+- Cloacal prolapse.

 Low Protein Diet